-What Can a Handyman Do in Carthage, Tennessee?
+What Can a Handyman Do Without a License in Carthage, Tennessee?

 In Carthage (Smith County), most “handyman” style work can be done without a Tennessee contractor license if the total project is small; however, Tennessee generally requires a contractor license for projects at/above the state threshold and requires properly-licensed trades for electrical, plumbing, and HVAC work.
 Even when you are under the contractor-license threshold, you may still need a building permit from the local building/planning office and you must also carry any required local business license (city and/or county).
 In Tennessee, the commonly-cited handyman/contractor exemption threshold is $25,000 per project (labor + materials).